aran-0-1/centauri-airlines-passenger-satisfaction-dashboard/README.md

 * **Overall Service Score Band**: passengers were grouped into OSS bands to compare satisfaction rates.
 * **Satisfaction Rate**: calculated as the percentage of passengers marked as satisfied.
 * **Class Selection Logic**: a form control was used to switch between All, Economy, Economy Plus, and Business views.
 * **Dynamic Highlighting**: experience areas below the selected class OSS average were highlighted.
-In addition the top 3 age groups by passenger volume were also highlighted.
+* **Top 3 Age Group Highlighting**: the top 3 age groups by passenger count were highlighted in the passenger profile section.

 ### Overall Service Score Calculation Example

-Overall Service Score was calculated as the average rating across the passenger experience areas.
+Overall Service Score was calculated as the average rating across passenger experience areas.

 There are 14 passenger experience categories.
 If a passenger gives the following ratings: